BenjaminHavery/gcn-menu-demo/README.md

 ## A test piece for GCN by me, Ben Havery

-I got a little carried away while working on this so every page in the main nav menu got reproduced; there's plenty to see if you poke around!
+I got a little carried away so every page in the main nav menu got reproduced; there's plenty to see if you poke around!

+To the confused non-GCN-employee checking out my repositories, this project is a < 1 day demonstration of mobile navigation improvements for [the GCN website](https://www.globalcyclingnetwork.com/).

 ## Things that have changed